chrispwolf/night-tripper-platen/content/chapters/Rules for Play/ship-combat.md

 | 6 | Attacker chooses hit.
 Any of the above, or another contextual choice.
 For example breaching thier cargo hold so a specific item falls into space. |

 ## Engineering
-The ship's engineer can throw + engineer to jury rig a damaged component.
-If succesful, they return one damaged component to full operation for one round.
-Destroyed components cannot be jury rigged.
+Each ship's engineer throws + Engineer.
+If succesful, they may either jury rig a damaged component, or boost an intact component to grant one teammate advantage on their throw during the next round.
+Jury rigged components operate as normal during the next round.
+Destroyed components cannot be jury rigged, and need to be replaced in port.